 Donor Deferral for Men Who Have Had Sex with Another Man (MSM)

-AABB, America’s Blood Centers (ABC) and American Red Cross (ARC) appreciate the opportunity to address the Advisory Committee on Blood Safety and Availability (ACBSA) regarding the deferral criteria for prospective male blood donors who have had sexual contact with another male (MSM).
+AABB, America’s Blood Centers (ABC) and the American Red Cross strongly support the use of rational, scientifically-based deferral periods that are applied fairly and consistently among blood donors who engage in similar risk activities.
+Therefore, since 2006 our organizations have recommended a change in the Food and Drug Administration’s (FDA) deferral criteria for prospective male blood donors who have had sexual contact with another male (MSM).

 In addition, our organizations do not believe the data regarding quarantine release errors (QREs) justify a different deferral period for MSM than that for individuals with similar high-risk sexual behavior.
 Blood centers and the vast majority of hospitals collecting allogeneic units now have systems allowing for computerized control of blood product release.
 We believe it remains critical for the transfusion medicine community to take steps to reduce the number of such errors whenever possible.
 However, there is no sound rationale for focusing on QRE numbers as a justification for a near lifetime deferral for MSM and not for other high-risk behaviors.

 AABB, ABC and Red Cross have suggested in the past that FDA harmonize deferrals for possible exposure to transfusion-transmissible diseases through high-risk sexual behavior to a 12-month period.
 However, the blood organizations recognize the concerns shared by the Advisory Committee on Blood Safety and Availability and patient advocate organizations during the June 10-11, 2010, advisory committee meeting that additional research be conducted to evaluate and prevent potential risks to the blood supply.
 Our organizations stand ready to assist in collecting needed data regarding blood safety.
 Maintaining a safe and available blood supply continues to be our highest priority.